YGOhappy123/StayMateHotel-Mobile/README.md

 -   **Device-Specific Features** 📱 Access to native device features like camera, GPS, and accelerometer using Expo SDK.
 -   **Over-the-Air (OTA) Updates** 🔄 Push updates to your app without requiring users to download a new version from the app store.
 -   **Internationalization Ready** 🌍 Easily support multiple languages and locales with libraries like `react-native-localize`.
+-   **Styled with Tailwind CSS** 🎨 for a modern, responsive design.
+-   **State management with Redux Toolkit** 🛠 for efficient state management.
+-   **Data fetching with TanStack React Query** 🔄 for powerful server state management.
 -   **HTTP Requests with Axios** 🌐 Simplified API integration for making HTTP requests to fetch and send data.

 ## Suggested VS Code Extensions